Axway/amplify-central/content/en/docs/integrate_with_central/query-the-traceability-apis-with-lexus.md

 One common use case is to call the various APIs inside Amplify Central to retrieve summaries of transactions, events, or an individual transaction or event.
 See [https://docs.axway.com/category/api](https://docs.axway.com/category/api) > Amplify Platform > Traceability Connector API.

+You can use whichever of the following methods you feel the most comfortable with to call the APIs.

 ### Postman Collection

 For quicker execution, you may prefer to use the postman collection containing some of the examples shown below in the sample queries: [https://documenter.getpostman.com/view/2125605/TWDanGAu](https://documenter.getpostman.com/view/2125605/TWDanGAu).